1ordo/RAG-Medical-Assistant/README.md

 # Medical Assistant AI

-A medical decision support system that leverages machine learning clustering algorithms and the Ollama Llama 3.2 model to analyze patient data and provide medical assistance based on symptoms.
+A medical decision support system that leverages machine learning clustering algorithms and AI models (Ollama Llama 3.2 or Google Gemini) to analyze patient data and provide medical assistance based on symptoms.
 This AI can help with general medical questions and provide insights on patient severity, costs, and treatment priority. **Note: The data used in this implementation is not accurate and is solely for demonstration purposes.**

 The clustering algorithm is specifically designed for the dataset `Hospital_Inpatient_Discharges_SPARCS_De-Identified_2012.csv`.
 However, the source of this dataset is currently unknown.
 If you are using this implementation, ensure that the dataset complies with your use case and legal requirements.

 ## Features

+- **Dual AI Support**: Choose between Ollama (local) or Google Gemini (cloud) AI providers
 - **Symptom Analysis**: Ask about your symptoms and get medical insights
 - **Patient Data Analysis**: Process patient diagnoses and provide severity assessment
 - **Cost Estimation**: Predict estimated treatment costs based on similar medical cases
 - **Priority Classification**: Determine treatment priority categories based on diagnosis severity
-- **Interactive Chat Interface**: User-friendly Streamlit chat interface powered by Ollama Llama 3.2
+- **Interactive Chat Interface**: User-friendly Streamlit chat interface with automatic AI provider detection

+## AI Provider Options

+### 🦙 Ollama (Local AI)
+- **Pros**: Private, no API costs, works offline
+- **Cons**: Requires local installation and GPU/CPU resources
+- **Setup**: Install Ollama and download Llama 3.2 model

+### 🤖 Google Gemini (Cloud AI)
+- **Pros**: No local resources needed, fast responses, latest AI technology
+- **Cons**: Requires API key, usage costs, needs internet connection
+- **Setup**: Get API key from Google AI Studio

 ## Project Structure